jsvine/visidata-cheat-sheet/README.md

 - Add add a corresponding section to the `input/metadata.yaml` file, following the pattern of existing translations.
 Add your name as an additional author.

 - In `input/cheat-sheet.yaml`, add your translations (following the existing examples) of as many section titles, commands, and descriptions as you see fit.
 If a translation is not provided for any particular part, the built HTML and PDF will use the English phrasing.

+- If possible, run the build processs below.
+Check whether the PDF version fits entirely on one page.
+If not, attempt to shorten the translations until it does.

 ## Build Process